uwplse/PUMPKIN-PATCH/README.md

 ## Building PUMPKIN

-The plugin works for Coq 8.5pl3.
-If you would like to extend it to handle Coq 8.6 or 8.7, please create a branch.
+The plugin works for Coq 8.6.
+There is a branch for Coq 8.5, which we are no longer maintaining.
+If you would like to extend the plugin to handle Coq 8.7, please submit a pull request.
 I plan to support 8.7 in the future, especially with the new plugin API.

 ```
 cd plugin